-A very useful, quick, graphical overview of the current calibration may be found on the Chart tab.
+A quick, graphical overview of the current calibration available on the Chart tab.

 The FWHM calibration curve is displayed as a red line.
 The solid red line shows the FWHM function between the first and last calibration points, while the dashed one shows extrapolated regions.
 The green lines above and below the red curve shows the $\pm 1\sigma$ uncertainties.